 Content Variance Analysis Project

-We also supported the HL7 Patient Care Workgroup which continues to work on several projects:
+In parallel, we supported the HL7 Patient Care Workgroup, which continues work on several ongoing projects:

-- Proposed solution for clinical status harmonization across C-CDA and FHIR and focused on divergence with International Patient Summary (IPS).
+Clinical Status Harmonization: The workgroup proposed harmonizing clinical status across C-CDA and FHIR.
+This work focuses on resolving divergence with the International Patient Summary (IPS).

 WHITE PAPERS